hms-dbmi/scellop/README.md

 ## Why scellop?
 Cell type populations are commonly shown with stacked bar charts.
 However, scaling the number of samples and cell types in these visualizations create issues with analyzing these charts.
-CellPop alleviates this by presenting a flexible heatmap and side views with extending layered bar charts.
+Scellop alleviates this by presenting a flexible heatmap and side views with extending layered bar charts.

 ## Installs